BothersMcBitey/tech504_python/Learn_Markdown/TMAY.md

 - You might want to change the points or order when you deliver
 - You might spontaneously add or remove parts – how does that affect its effectiveness?
 - It’s good to get used to talking about yourself positively!

+Moveaway from ML, but data piopelines and stuff fun so devops

+Don't have to mention everything you've done, just some of it

+I'm playing a character called Callum who just happens to have a similar life to me